 If this duology doesn’t end up with a movie deal, there is no justice in this world.
 It’s already plotted perfectly for the big screen, like reading a movie, and I love that about it.

-The second volume of this series was weak in the plot, IMHO, but it came back strong with the third volume and I enjoyed the fourth as well.
+The second volume of this series was weak in the plot area, IMHO, but it came back strong with the third volume and I enjoyed the fourth as well.
 I love the big spooky mansion, the brother-sister team-ups, and the general mayhem.
 The art style is like old photographs, all black and sepia tones, and the monster and other beastie designs don’t disappoint.

 October Faction is an ongoing series.